An Alternative Explanation of the Subud Exercise in Psychological Terms

 non-symbolic social convention.
 For example, my cat being locked in the garage,

-along with her food, water and litter tray, could be a message to me about
+along with her water, food and litter tray, could be a message to me about

-use of symbols to represent things, including other symbols, on the basis of
+metaphors use symbols to represent ideas, including other symbols, on the basis

-hand, taking full advantage of symbols may require some degree of unquestioning
+Taking full advantage of symbol use, however, may require some readiness to

-readiness to suspend disbelief — to ‘see through the eyes of another person’ as
+uncritically suspend disbelief – to ‘see through the eyes of another’ as he or

-he or she describes what they’ve seen.
-Combined with our natural curiosity,
+she describes what they have seen.
+Combined with our natural curiosity, this is

-this is a blessing when, say, children are guided by the words of a parent or
+a blessing when, say, children are guided by the words of a parent or other

-problems if a trusted story-teller’s narrative is perhaps misleading, deceptive
+a trusted story-teller’s narrative is perhaps misleading, deceptive or

-or unusually exotic.
-Explanations can readily come to be accepted as absolute
+unusually exotic.
+Explanations can easily come to be accepted as absolute

 truths, despite the conceptual meaning of truth itself being determined by